git/git.github.io/Mentoring-Program-Guide.md

 We try to help successful participants come to the [Git Merge conference](https://git-merge.com/) and meet the community, often including their mentor(s), there.
+For that the Git project offers to reimburse the participants' travel expenses.

-This is sometimes not possible due to visa issues or the fact that the Git Merge unfortunately doesn't happen every year, though.
+This is sometimes not possible due to visa issues, or the fact that the Git Merge unfortunately doesn't happen every year, though.

 # Conclusion